AI & Automation

 • Clearly label AI-generated content

-• Test for prejudice and bias
+• Test for bias and prejudice

-• Ensure human oversight on critical decisions
+• Ensure human oversight for critical decisions

 • Invest in AI ethics training